Employee Privacy Promise

-We ask that you read this employee privacy promise carefully as it contains important information on who we are, how and why we collect, store, use and share personal information, your rights in relation to your personal information and on how to contact us and other organisations in the event you have a complaint.
+We ask that you read this privacy promise carefully as it contains important information on who we are and how we collect, use, store and share personal information.
+It outlines your rights and how to contact us and other relevant organisations in the event you have a complaint.

 You may also be interested in our: